How to Do the Right Thing with a Bonus (or Any Extra $$$) | Wealthsimple

 “It’s hard for people, especially younger folks, to think about retirement,” Coombes says.
 “It’s decades in the future!
 But young adults have this amazing asset that they ignore at their peril: time.
 Their money has time to grow.”

 Where to start?
-The first thing to do is max out your tax-advantaged retirement accounts such as a TFSA or RRSP.
+The first thing to do is max out your tax-advantaged retirement accounts such as a 401(k), a Traditional IRA, or a Roth IRA.

-And if you've already maxed out your RRSP or TFSA, move on to an individual investment account.
+And if you've already maxed those out, move on to an individual investment account.

 #4.
 Shrink Your Tax Bill

 Getting a bonus means paying taxes on a bonus.
 The best way to lighten that load?
-For a lot of investors it's investing in an RRSP.
-Every dollar you contribute to an RRSP means a dollar off your taxable income (up to the yearly limit of course).
+For a lot of investors it's investing in their 401(k) or their traditional IRA.
+Every dollar you contribute to either means a dollar off your taxable income.
+If you're unsure whether to contribute to your 401(k) or IRA, we can help you here.

-(We’ve updated the above paragraph in the Canadian version of this article to clarify how your bonus affects your taxes.
-Thanks to a reader via Reddit for the heads up!)

 #5 Spend it!
 Maybe on Something that Holds Value